xzzWZY/xzzWZY.github.io/research.md

   - Throughput-Intensive: Extended deadlines, calculated as the time it runs alone on the machine multiplied by a scaling ratio.
   - Bulk Requests: SLO based on the deadline of the last request in the group.
 - Develop an SLO-aware scheduling policy using length prediction to optimize job completion time (JCT) and improve user experience in LLM inference.
-  - The policy combines DAG scheduling and two-dimensional knapsack scheduling, ensuring efficient resource allocation to meet SLOs across different request types.
+  - The policy combines DAG scheduling and two-dimensional knapsack scheduling, ensuring efficient resource allocation to meet SLOs across different request types. -->

-### Defining and Enhancing Quality-of-Experience in LLM Serving
+### Andes: Defining and Enhancing Quality-of-Experience in LLM Serving
 May 2023 – April 2024; Supervisor: [Mosharaf Chowdhury](https://www.mosharaf.com/) @ Symbiotic Lab
 Here’s a more concise version:
 - Identified that in LLM text-streaming services, generating text faster than user reading speed is crucial for enhancing user experience, addressing gaps in prior metrics.